 Technology is part of a learner's life at school and beyond.
-Mercedes College's 1: World ("One to the World") digital learning programme aims to inspire creative thinking and collaboration, as well as extend learning beyond the classroom.
+Mercedes College's 1:World Digital Learning Program aims to inspire creative thinking and collaboration, as well as extend learning beyond the classroom.

 The integration of technology at Mercedes College is purposeful and allows students to make meaning of its use in authentic contexts.
 Technology is utilised to provide students with meaningful opportunities to enhance inquiry in creative ways and to support them to participate fully in their learning.